Read This First

 Prompt 1: Discuss the recent move away from the assumption of Homo Economicus.

-The section works by contrast: New Models of Economic Man as a structural move.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: New Models of Economic Man as a structural move.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

 Limited Rationality